-Successful applicants will join operations strategy and digital experts analyzing a wide variety of areas: reinventing the customer sales and aftercare processes, determining how to source materials, altering the delivery of parts from OEMs, tweaking the operations strategy for a digital era, examining ways to change distribution lines etc. The team has a mandate to examine and change every area of the businesses operations.
+Successful applicants will join operations strategy and digital experts analyzing a wide variety of areas: reinventing the customer sales and aftercare processes, determining how to source materials, altering the delivery of parts from OEMs, tweaking the operations strategy for a digital era, examining ways to change distribution lines, etc. The team has the mandate to examine and change every area of the business’s operations.

-Given the broad scope of activities the company is seeking both consulting generalists and those with operations experience in purchasing, lean manufacturing, digital platforms, big data etc. The majority of the existing team does not possess an automative background and the company is not seeking applicants with such a background.
+Given the broad scope of activities, the company is seeking both consulting generalists and those with operations experience in purchasing, lean manufacturing, digital platforms, big data, etc. The majority of the existing team does not possess an automotive background and the company is not seeking applicants with such a background.
 Former consultants comprise >30% of the current team.

 Interviews will be conducted in Silicon Valley and the firm will sponsor visas for successful applicants.

 Interested FC Insiders are encouraged to submit a resume in a format as prescribed in The Consulting Offer when applying.
-Cover letter is not required.
+A cover letter is not required.